In This Article

 To jump ahead, Judith Levy, ob-gyn at Montefiore Medical Center says that for most common antibiotics it’s not proven that antibiotics make birth control ineffective.
 The keyword here is most.
 She shares that there are a select few that have been proven to make birth control ineffective.
 “Mainly those for treating tuberculosis (like rifampin),” she tells us, “but in terms of common antibiotics, there’s no evidence to prove that they interfere with birth control.”
 Want to understand why some antibiotics could cause birth control to be ineffective?
 Keep scrolling.
 Ahead three ob-gyns demystify the effect of antibiotics on birth control and share their conclusions.

 How Do Antibiotics Affect Birth Control?

 “Conjugated estrogen, the main active ingredient in most oral contraceptive pills (OCPs), is metabolized in the liver.
-The metabolism of OCPs can be accelerated by any medication that increases liver enzyme activity, thereby making this method of contraception less effective,” explains Anate Brauer, MD, reproductive endocrinologist at Greenwich Fertility and assistant professor of ob-gyn at NYU School of Medicine.
+The metabolism of OCPs can be accelerated by any medication that increases liver enzyme activity, thereby making this method of contraception less effective,” explains Anate Brauer, MD, reproductive endocrinologist and assistant professor of ob-gyn at NYU School of Medicine.

 Brauer confirms, “While there are many reports of failed contraception while taking antibiotics, there is really only one antibiotic that has been shown to increase the activity of these liver enzymes—rifampin.
 Rifampin or rifampicin is used to treat infections such as tuberculosis or bacterial meningitis.
 Rifampin has also been shown to decrease the efficacy of other hormonal contraception such as estrogen delivered through a ring or a patch.
 Other more commonly prescribed antibiotics such as penicillins and tetracyclines have not been proven to interfere with contraception provided by these methods.”